Supporting Mental Health in Israel

 In the wake of unprecedented national trauma following the recent conflicts, the demand for mental health services in Israel has surged dramatically.

-Trauma is not child's play
+Trauma is not

 -